-If the Parole Board grants the prisoner parole under the provisions described above, it must impose appropriate terms and conditions of release.
-If the Parole Board denies the prisoner release, it must conduct a subsequent release review not later than five years after denying release.12
+If the Parole Board grants the prisoner parole as described above, it must impose appropriate terms and conditions of release.
+If the Board denies the prisoner release, it must conduct a subsequent release review not later than five years after denying release.